dlk3/darksky-api/README.md

 The application will log messages into a darksky-api.log file in the current directory.
 It will also write some messages to the development console.

-The Flask documentation discusses the many options for deploying a Flask application in production.
-I use the uwsgi service on CentOS 8.
+The [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment) discusses the many options for deploying a Flask application in production.
+I use the uWSGI service on CentOS 8.
 This repository includes the ini configuration files that I use for this purpose.

 ###License